Le Truc Docs 2.0.0

 Minimal Size.

-Because we add fewer abstractions, we can keep the library small (approximately 10kB gzipped).
+Because we add fewer abstractions, we can keep the library small (under 10 kB gzipped, tree-shakeable).